cmsolomon/simple-linux-backup/README.md

 ### FOLDER_TO_BACKUP
 You can specify the folder to backup.
 By default, the $USERs home directory.

+### COMPRESS_DATA_DURING_TRANSFER
+If you are backing up over a network, e.g. to a NAS, enabling compression during the transfer will speed things up as the network traffic will be reduced.
+Do not enable for local backups (e.g. to an external drive) as this will pointlessly compress then copy then decompress, hence slower and with higher CPU usage.

 ## How to use it
 ### Quickstart